jpetuchovas/dev-env-setup/README.md

 Download the [minimal NixOS ISO image](https://nixos.org/download.html#nixos-iso).

-Create a UTM VM with hardware OpenGL acceleration and Retina display mode enabled.
+Create a VMware Fusion VM with the following settings:

+* Display: 3D graphics acceleration, maximum shared graphics memory, and full resolution for Retina display.
+* Hard Disk: SATA 192 GB.

 Once the VM is booted, change the root password to "root":